 Cayman National Cultural Foundation

-CNCF owns the Gladwyn K. Bush (Miss Lassie) Collection of art, which consists of 125 original paintings, and owns and manages the cultural heritage site that is 'MIND'S EYE, The Visionary World of Gladwyn K. Bush', also known as “Miss Lassie’s House”.
-CNCF presents the annual National Arts and Culture Awards, which recognise artistic work that is of high-quality creativity.
-These awards also recognise consistent and active, quality engagement in the preservation and/or celebration of Caymanian cultural heritage.
-CNCF also maintains a reference library of books and electronic media from Cayman and elsewhere.
+CNCF owns the Gladwyn K. Bush (Miss Lassie) Collection of art, which consists of 125 original paintings, and owns and manages the cultural heritage site that is ‘MIND’S EYE, The Visionary World of Gladwyn K. Bush’, also known as “Miss Lassie’s House”.
+CNCF presents the annual National Arts and Culture Awards, which recognize artistic work that is of high-quality creativity.
+These awards also recognize consistent and active, quality engagement in the preservation and/or celebration of Caymanian cultural heritage.
+CNCF also maintains a reference library of books and electronics media from Cayman and elsewhere.

-CNCF offers training and support to local artists in the performing, visual and literary arts.
-The development and support of artists is in the form of workshops, financial grants, competitions and symposia.
+CNCF offers training and support to local artists in the performing, visual and literacy arts.
+The development and support of artists is in the form of workshops, financial grants, competition and symposia.

 The Grants & Awards Committee – evaluates and approves applications for financial grants and determines the amount of money granted.
 The Committee also evaluates nominations for the National Arts & Culture Awards and names the recipients of the various awards.

 Could you sum up what the Cultural Foundation does?

 The work of the Cultural Foundation incorporates arts and cultural preservation, cultural festivals, producing and assisting others with shows at the National Theatre, artistic development, youth arts, and special projects.
 These are in fact the outputs that are funded in part by the Cayman Islands Government.
 CNCF’s activities cover the full scope of artistic disciplines:… Theatre, … Dance, … Music, … Visual, … Literacy and Traditional Arts.

 Where is the Cultural Foundation’s Office?
 Where is the Harquail Theatre?